 “These are highly educated women who have no previous eating disorder history and they are confessing that they were either already there or in danger of going down the eating disorder path.”

-- Well there you have it.
-I suggest you “bold” this sentence and place it in your title.
+– Well, there you have it.
+I suggest you bold this sentence and place it in your title.
 Perhaps a wiser approach to this article would have been the dangers of fasting style diets for those who have eating disorder tendencies.

 “Let’s lead by example and demonstrate to women they can have healthy relationships with food and be strong, lean, and eat when their hunger cues tell them to eat.
 It’s time to focus on what’s healthy for each individuals lifestyle.”

-- YES.
+– YES.
 And as I mentioned in a thread debating this article, I don’t try to “recommend” any particular diet style, especially to young girls (I work with high school athletes).
 Why?
-Because you gotta understand the principles before you can understand the methods.
+Because you have to understand the principles before you can understand the methods.
 And IF is a method like anything else.
 I am borrowing a comment posted (courtesy of Paul Nobles Jr.) that is at the core of my beef with this article:

 “That’s the point though, each individual needs to be handled as such.
 Which is exactly why using the terms “all” and “catastrophic” have no place in relationship to advice for more than half of the people on the planet.
 Also the problem isn’t IF it’s severe restriction in general.
 This article could have been done about Weight Watchers, if you use the tool without some level of customization that is probably wrong.
 Don’t assume that because we might disagree on one point that we don’t agree on most points and I can assure you that the rest of us want the best for our clients as well.”